EXCLUSIVE: Space Force commander warns of China’s growing threat to U.S. in space

 Last month, Rep. Jared Huffman and three other Democrats introduced the “No Militarization of Space Act,” which would have abolished the Space Force altogether, as an amendment to the House version of the annual defense policy bill.

-“The long-standing neutrality of space has fostered a competitive, non-militarized age of exploration every nation and generation has valued since the first days of space travel,” Rep. Huffman of California upon circulating the amendment.
+“The long-standing neutrality of space has fostered a competitive, non-militarized age of exploration every nation and generation has valued since the first days of space travel,” Mr. Huffman of California upon circulating the amendment.

-“Since its creation under the former Trump administration, the Space Force has threatened longstanding peace and flagrantly wasted billions of taxpayer dollars,” the congressman claimed.
+“Since its creation under the former Trump administration, the Space Force has threatened longstanding peace and flagrantly wasted billions of taxpayer dollars,” the congressman said.

-The measure failed, but signaled ongoing skepticism toward the Space Force among some on Capitol Hill.
+The measure failed, but signaled ongoing skepticism toward the Space Force among some lawmakers.

-But Gen. Thompson’s comments to The Times suggest the need to bolster American capabilities in space capabilities are only growing more urgent amid rising global competition between the U.S. and China.
+But Gen. Thompson’s comments to The Times suggest the need to bolster American capabilities in space capabilities are growing more urgent amid rising global competition between the U.S. and China.

-The general’s remarks coincide with tension between Washington and Beijing over China’s recent deployment of a record number of provocative sorties into Taiwanese airspace earlier this month, raising new fears among some that direct conflict with China could be closer than previously imagined.
+The general’s remarks coincide with tension between Washington and Beijing over China’s recent deployment of a record number of provocative sorties into Taiwanese airspace this month, raising new fears among some that direct conflict with China could be closer than previously imagined.

 Given China’s separate and increasingly rapid development of space capabilities, including offensive capabilities to attack U.S. satellites, Gen. Thompson said China may be preparing for such a conflict to start in space rather than a more conventional realm.